Peter de Polnay: Writing career

 Orville Prescott may have made the most balanced assessment of de Polnay's work in his review of the 1948 novel The Moot Point:

 Quite persuasive in his understanding of human psychology and briskly sure of himself in his story-telling, Mr. de Polnay can be counted upon to produce superior fiction.
 But there is a cold-blooded quality to his work, an ironic detachment, which makes his novels intellectually interesting without being emotionally moving.
 Even when Mr. de Polnay is being generously sympathetic to weak and erring mortals one feels that it is an effort, that an aloof and knowing smile would be more natural to him....
 Mr. de Polnay understands all and forgives all with a magnanimous tolerance which comes perilously close to condescension.

 De Polnay wrote under at least two pseudonyms.
 Between 1961 and 1966, W. H. Allen & Co. published three novels using the pseudonym Rodney Garland, which had been used by the Hungarian emigre writer Adam Martin de Hegedus for two novels with homosexual subject matter: The Heart in Exile (1953) and The Troubled Midnight (1956).
 After de Hegedus's death in October 1955, de Polnay wrote World Without Dreams (1961), Hell and High Water (1963), and Sorcerer's Broth (1966).
-W. H. Allen & Co. also published six novels that de Polnay wrote using the pseudonym Jessamy Morrison: The No-Road (1963); The Wind Has Two Edges (1964); The Girl from Paris (1965); Rusty (1966); The Office Party (1967); and The Widow (1972).
+W. H. Allen also published six novels that de Polnay wrote using the pseudonym Jessamy Morrison: The No-Road (1963); The Wind Has Two Edges (1964); The Girl from Paris (1965); Rusty (1966); The Office Party (1967); and The Widow (1972).
 Most of the Morrison novels dealt with lesbian and homosexual themes and de Polnay may have used the pseudonym to avoid problems with the Catholic Church.